bitwalker/distillery/docs/guides/systemd.md

 # Using Distillery with systemd

+**IMPORTANT:** You need to be aware that when running `bin/myapp upgrade <version>`, this command will be executed in the _callers_ environment, not the environment defined by the systemd unit.
+If you need environment variables to be available during the upgrade, then you need to either execute it with the same environment as the systemd unit, or export those environment variables in the calling environment.

 Here are three general approaches to running a Distillery release with Systemd:

 #### 1. Run app as daemon using `start` and a `forking` Systemd service *with* pidfile

 * Systemd can automatically restart your app if it crashes
 * You'll need to generate a pidfile for your app.
 The [pid_file](https://github.com/OvermindDL1/pid_file) package makes this quite simple.
 * Logs will be written to the `/logs` directory in your release